‘Virus at Iran’s gates’: How Tehran failed to stop outbreak

 Since then, hazmat-suited workers have fogged disinfectant and cleaned the shrines.
 Some mosques even hand out alcohol as a disinfectant to the poor despite Islam forbidding its consumption.

-By Monday night, the Fatima Masumeh shrine and another one in Mashhad had closed, only to see online videos purport to show hard-line faithful storming the shrines’ courtyard, demanding they open.
-But by that point, the virus had spread, reaching the highest levels of Iran’s theocracy.
+The Fatima Masumeh shrine and another one in Mashhad had closed by Monday night, only to see online videos purporting to show hard-line faithful storming the shrines’ courtyard, demanding they open.

+By that point, the virus had spread, reaching the highest levels of Iran’s theocracy.

 ‘THE SITUATION IS TERRIBLE HERE AND I HOPE GOD HELPS US’